 Calle de los Cuchilleros, 6 28005

 Small, loud and hectic bar serving the best bacalao (deep-fried cod) in the city

 Crunchy, salty and moist – Casa Revuelta does the best bacalao I’ve eaten in Madrid.
 This brightly-lit no-frills bar – 120 years old, 50 of those serving cod – is a Madrid institution, so it’ll likely be cheek-by-jowl.
 Everyone orders the same thing (the generously-sized cod tapa is €2.60), so push past the stomachs, shunt up to the bar and follow suit.
 There’s beer on tap but if you’re after wine, the only choice is a rather rough Valdepeñas (a variety from Castilla La Mancha).
 Just ask for vino tinto or vino blanco – they only do one of each (memorably served from large jugs).
-As an aside, I think the bacalao here is far superior to that served in Madrid’s other famous cod place, Casa Labra.
+And as a special treat – Casa Revuelta is open on Sundays (here are few more top Madrid restaurants open on Sundays).